Cross-Border E-Commerce: Logistics, Taxes & Payments Guide [2026] 2026

 Can I Sell on Marketplaces Like Amazon From Singapore?

 Yes, absolutely.
 Sellers in Singapore can list their products on global marketplaces like Amazon, Shopee Malaysia, or Lazada Philippines.
+If you’re weighing up Shopify vs Amazon, the right choice depends on whether you prioritise brand ownership or access to an established buyer base.
 The process involves setting up a seller account on the specific international platform and making sure you follow their rules for listing products and handling fulfilment.

 This is where a unified platform becomes a game-changer.
 Instead of juggling your Singaporean Shopify store in one tab and your Malaysian Amazon listings in another, you can sync your inventory and process all your orders from a single dashboard.
 This prevents you from accidentally overselling a popular item and makes managing a multi-channel, cross-border e-commerce business feel organised and scalable.